Haonanxx/Data-Visualization-on-U.S-Car-Accidents/README.md

 - [Qianqian Tang](mailto:qianqiant@usc.edu) introduced the topic, dataset, goal, and challenges of our project.
 - [Haonan Xu](mailto:haonanxu@usc.edu) compared our plan with other visualizations in same area.
-- [Yixiang Cao](mailto:yixiangc@usc.edu) described our project development plan is fully mature, all team members contribute
+- [Yixiang Cao](mailto:yixiangc@usc.edu) described our project development plan and all team members's contribution.

 ## Final presentation